Editing, leadership & team building

 Design

 Page design is the other main place we collaborate as a staff.
-Editors-in-chief make a run list, which is a document listing which stories are going on each page, then everyone gets to work building pages.
+Editors-in-chief choose which stories to run, then everyone gets to work building pages.
 Each person in our staff has a section they primarily work on and we collaborate to sketch out the pages, design them in Adobe, edit them for grammatical and visual errors and get them approved by our adviser.

 During my sophomore year, I was assigned to work on page seven with Fairlie and Abby Hyken, one of our editors-in-chief.
 Abby helped us get comfortable with InDesign and the Southerner style guide, and after a few months, we were able to design the pages ourselves from start to finish, leaving her open to focus on the doubletruck, front page and other comment pages.